 The best way to discern whether an inspector is charging you a fair price is to see what other inspectors in your area are charging for homes like the one you want to buy.
 You may be able to shop online — some inspectors publish their fees on their websites.

-Whether you hire a home inspector recommended by your real estate agent or one you find on your own, Hicks recommends asking for proof of state certification or membership in industry groups such as the National Association of Certified Home Inspectors (NACHI), National Association of Home Inspectors (NAHI) or the American Society of Home Inspectors (ASHI).
-Angie’s List also recommends finding a professional who has performed at least 1,000 inspections and has a minimum of three to five years of full-time experience.
+Whether you hire a home inspector recommended by your real estate agent or one you find on your own, ask for proof of state certification or membership in industry groups, such as ASHI, the National Association of Certified Home Inspectors (NACHI) or the National Association of Home Inspectors (NAHI).
+It’s also a good idea to find a professional who has plenty of experience.
+In order to become an ASHI member, an inspector must have completed at least 250 inspections.
+But Angi recommends looking for someone who has even more experience: at least 1,000 inspections and a minimum of three to five years of full-time experience.

 You can also ask to see a sample report to get an idea of how thorough each inspector is.
 A sample report that indicates a more thorough inspection might justify an inspector’s higher price.
 The answers you get from asking around will give you a range to determine what you should pay.